jaysgitaccount/timezone-tracker/README.md

 - Very impressed by the power of `toLocaleString()`
 - After doing this, I'm actually quite happy with this app.
 There are some tweaks that I can make still, but I feel good about the work I've put in and what I've learned from it.

+## Notes from creating custom combobox
+- I tried to use `datalist` to create a combobox, because the select list I was using before was unfeasibly long on mobile and I wanted to have text searching.
+- Found out that Firefox Android is the ONLY modern browser to not support datalist dropdowns (despite caniuse saying that it did).
+This made the app unusable for Firefox Android users, so I decided to take the opportunity to build a combobox from scratch.
+- To do this, I referred to [w3 ARIA practices](https://www.w3.org/WAI/ARIA/apg/example-index/combobox/combobox-autocomplete-list) to see what features I would need.
+- I borrowed [this custom hook](https://gist.github.com/brookback/945b0064cd9cb2617d138d92d59b3919) because I wanted to learn the thinking behind custom hooks and get familiar with the structure.

 ## Credits
 - Favicon made using emojis from [Twemoji](https://twemoji.twitter.com/)
 - Page dividers made using [Shape DividerApp](https://www.shapedivider.app)